microsoft/windows-ai-studio-templates/datasets/new-dataset-using-llm/README.md

 **Step 3: Update the Context for QA Sets**

-Update the context within the script as needed to generate the QA sets.
+Update the context within the script as needed to create the QA sets.

 ```python
 # Configuration for QA pair generation